Bareilly Ki Barfi: Soundtrack

 The music of the film is composed by Tanishk Bagchi, Arkk, Samira Koppikar, Sameer Uddin and Vayu while the lyrics of the film were written by Arko Pravo Mukherjee, Tanishk Bagchi, Shabbir Ahmed, Puneet Sharma, Abhishek Verma and Vayu.
 The first song of the film "Sweety Tera Drama" sung by Dev Negi, Pawni Pandey and Shraddha Pandit was released on 24 July 2017.
-The second song titled as "Nazm Nazm" which is sung, written and composed by Mukherjee was released on 31 July 2017.
-The third single to be released was "Twist Kamariya" sung by Harshdeep Kaur, Yasser Desai, Bagchi and Altamash Faridi was released on 8 August 2017.
+The second song titled "Nazm Nazm" which is sung, written and composed by Mukherjee was released on 31 July 2017.
+The third single to be released was "Twist Kamariya" sung by Harshdeep Kaur, Yasser Desai, Bagchi and Altamash Faridi, and was released on 8 August 2017.
 The soundtrack was released by Zee Music Company on 11 August 2017.